LeoMosiah/leitura/README.md

 ## Test

-All tests were made using cypress framework, after executing the command run all tests available.
+All tests were made using react scrips tests , after executing the command run all tests available.

 ```javascript
 npm test